pfansi/my-web-apps-portfolio/README.md

 * The header will contain my name and the navigation bar

-* The main will be divided in row : About me section , Works section
+* The main content will be divided in row : About me section , Work section (divided in two rows) and the contact section.

+* Downloaded an image from pixabay that will be used as header image

 ## Screenshots